forkspot/forkspot.io/FRSPToken/contracts/README.md

-first deploye fsToken contract then FsTokenVestingFactory.sol contract and pass fstoken contract address as a parameter then set FsTokenVestingFactory contract address in fstoken by calling setVestingAddress method and pass vesting contract address
+first deploye FRSPToken contract then FRSPTokenVestingFactory.sol contract and pass FRSPToken contract address as a parameter then set FRSPTokenVestingFactory contract address in FRSPToken by calling setVestingAddress method and pass vesting contract address